 Click on the button below to install the Sheetgo add-on for Google Sheets.
 First, sign in with your Google account.
 Second, complete the authorization steps, for Sheetgo to create your account simultaneously.

-For the purpose of demonstration, let’s say we have a spreadsheet called “Template database”.
-It includes all relevant information about the templates you provide.
-But we need to export data from only the sales department templates (in the color blue) to the “Sales templates database” spreadsheet.
+For the purpose of demonstration, let’s say we have a spreadsheet called “Database”.
+It includes all relevant information about a list of employess and their annual salary.
+But we need to export data from only the Spanish emplyees (in yellow) to the “New database” spreadsheet.

 Step 2.
 Open the add-on

-Inside your destination spreadsheet “Sales templates database”, go to Menu > Add-ons > Sheetgo > Start.
+Inside your destination spreadsheet “New database”, go to Menu > Add-ons > Sheetgo > Start.
 After that, Sheetgo opens as a sidebar on your screen.
-Click on ‘Connect files’ to select your data source.
-In other words, select from which file you need to import the filtered data (in this case: “Template database”).
+Click on ‘Import data from file’ to select your data source.
+In other words, select from which file you need to import the filtered data (in this case: “Database”).

 Step 4.
 Save the connection

 Finally, click on ‘Save connection’ to import only that specific data.
-As a result, Sheetgo creates a new tab “Sales_Templates” in your destination spreadsheet.
-Here you can now see the sales templates data, as we requested.
-Sheetgo has filtered out the “Template” column to only export the cells formatted in the color blue, as seen on the image below.
+As a result, Sheetgo creates a new tab in your destination spreadsheet.
+Here you can now see the information about all the Spanish employees, as we requested.
+Sheetgo has filtered out the “Nationality” column to only export the cells in yellow, as seen on the image below.

 This is how you easily Filter by color in Google Sheets with Sheetgo!
 Check out the following blog post if you are curious about our other features that help boost your spreadsheet connectivity: how to track changes in Google Sheets.